tomerten/IBS/docs/installation.rst

     :literal:

-We also need to have the main header file find all the actual libraries.
+We also need to have the main header file find all the actual libraries (we use the cpp/include/ibs file).

 .. include:: ../cpp/include/ibs
     :literal: